Free Online Legal Resources

 The Ninth Circuit ruling does not guarantee that these women will be able to stay.
 What it guarantees is that when processing applications the USCIS cannot unilaterally deny them because their husbands made the ultimate sacrifice, leaving them now widows.

-For more information on the widow's penalty, contact a qualified immigration attorney in your area today.
+For more information on the widow's penalty, contact a qualified local immigration attorney to discuss your specific legal situation.